CristianHcR/English/README.md

 1. **Actions begin in past and continue in the present**

-    - Example: I have loved in this City.
+    - Example: I have loved in this City for 5  years.

 2. **Life expirience**